Unidata/drilsdown/docs/examples.rst

    :hidden:
    :glob:

-Atmospheric (observed): What do clouds look like where they are acting to increase the water vapor
+Atmospheric (observed): What do clouds look like where they are acting to increase the water vapor?
 --------------------------------------------------------------------------------------------------
-A simplest example of "drilling down" is to view satellite imagery around places where interesting quantitative meteorology is diagnosed.
+One example of "drilling down" is to view satellite imagery around places where interesting quantitative meteorology is diagnosed.
 (This example)[https://github.com/Unidata/drilsdown/tree/master/UseCase_Examples/WaterVaporTendencies] constructs URLs  to a NASA imagery server, from the date and time information around extreme values of a *Lagrangian water vapor tendency*.

 The next level of scientific inquiry here is to call up a vertical sounding display, from a global 3D meteorological analysis, in either the IDV or a Jupyter Python session.